-University of Edinburg will offer 50 PhD scholarships for students starting their PhD research at the University in the 2015-2016 academic session.
+The University of Edinburg is offering up to 45 PhD scholarships for students starting their PhD research at the university in the 2020/21 academic session.

 In order to attract the best and brightest PhD students, the University seeks to offer not only unparalleled research facilities and superb supervision, but also to provide development opportunities which will support our research students as they progress beyond their PhD, through an innovative programme of integrated research, training, and career development.